gilangarito/Console-Game-Image-Classifier/README.md

 I drag and drop photos on google drive into their respective folders and drag and drop data from google drive to the destination google colab file.

 ## Notes
-This notebook is based of the [fastai lesson two notebook](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson2-download.ipynb) and [Ken Jee ball image classifier](https://github.com/PlayingNumbers/ball_image_classifier).
+This notebook is based of the [fastai lesson two notebook](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson2-download.ipynb) and [Ken Jee's ball image classifier](https://github.com/PlayingNumbers/ball_image_classifier).